NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **PlaceNames** -  Demonstrates how to customize which place names (names of countries, oceans, cities, etc) are displayed.

-**PathsWithLabels** -  Example of how to draw a path with a text annotation attached to the path.
+**PathsWithLabels** -  Demonstrates how to draw a path with a text annotation attached to the path.

 **AlarmIcons** -  Illustrates how to display an icon with an alarm state using a WorldWind WWIcon.